Get the authentic sound of the world's most famous rock & roll studio.

 Move mics around

 Drag a mic to move it in the room.
-A custom cursor appears when hovered.
+A custom cursor that indicates the drag direction appears when hovered, and the mic or mics are highlighted.
 Mics can move closer to the source, further from the source, or both.
 Overhead mics move up and down.
 Some room mics have fixed positions and cannot be moved.

 Adjust mic levels